alexiska/Predict-renting-price-Airbnb-Berlin/README.md

 * Sanity check: Collinearity
 * Different hypothesis test were performed to se if the groups are the same or not when it comes to renting price
 * Built three different regression models: Linear Regression, Ridge Regression and Gradient Boosting Regressor
-* Gradient Boosting Regressor model was the better model among the three models
+* Gradient Boosting Regressor model was the better model among the three models with an R2 score: 92%